Product Suggestions

 Installing macOS Monterey 11 on unsupported Mac Pro

 If you haven't created blank APFS partition needed for macOS Monterey yet, you can create one now by choosing Disk Utility.
+If you already have one, please skip to step 30.

 Installing macOS Monterey 11 on unsupported Mac Pro